simon-toogood/eleos/README.md

 `py -m pip install nemesis_eleos`

-Eleos only creates file for, and reads files created by, NEMESIS.
-Therefore, it is not mandatory to have NEMESIS installed for this package to work.
-In order to use the cores however, it is necessary.
+While `eleos` only creates file for and reads files created by NEMESIS, it is mandatory to have NEMESIS installed for this package to work.
+This is primarily due to required the utilities `Makephase` and `Normxsc` on the PATH.
 See the NEMESIS GitHub page for full instructions on [how to download the software](https://github.com/nemesiscode/radtrancode/blob/master/README.md) and [how to compile it](https://github.com/nemesiscode/radtrancode/blob/master/AACOMPILE.txt).

 This library was built with the intention of running on the University of Leicester’s HPC system ALICE3.
-Therefore, functions like `cores.generate_alice_job` and `cores.run_alice_job` are only

-guaranteed to work on ALICE3, which uses the SLURM job scheduler.
+Therefore, functions like `cores.generate_alice_job` and `cores.run_alice_job` are only guaranteed to work on ALICE3, which uses the SLURM job scheduler.
 Other HPC facilities will require their own template submission files in `data/statics` and functions in `cores`.

 ## Working Directory Structure